jakubsob/jakubsob.github.io/src/content/blog/test-smells-in-r/index.md

 ---
 title: '11 Test Smells That Make Your Tests Lie to You'
 description: 'Learn to recognize problems in R test code that cause your test suite to pass while hiding real bugs.
 Detect those issues and start writing more trustworthy tests.'
-pubDate: 2026-05-19
+pubDate: 2026-06-02
-draft: true
 tags: ["r", "tests"]
 ---

 Green tests don't automatically mean correct code.

-Tests can be written in ways that pass reliably, survive every `testthat::test()` run, and still tell you almost nothing about whether your code works.
+Tests can be written in ways that pass reliably, survive every `devtools::test()` run, and still tell you almost nothing about whether your code works.
 The software engineering community has a name for these patterns: test smells.
 They're structural problems in test code — not bugs, but patterns that signal the tests are doing less or something different than they appear.

 Have you ever reviewed a pull request and only skimmed the test code, because why bother if you see in CI they're green?

 The problem with test code is that:

-- it can be written in ways that look fine but are actually misleading,
+- it can be written in ways that it looks fine but is actually misleading,
 - you may not review test code with the same seriousness as production code,
 - you may not know what to look for in test code.